kryskool/JasperServer-Library/doc/source/index.rst

 ..
-JasperServer Library documentation master file, created by sphinx-quickstart on Mon Oct 29 21:55:28 2012.
+JasperServer-Library documentation master file, created by sphinx-quickstart on Fri Jan 18 14:26:06 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JasperServer Library's documentation!
+Welcome to JasperServer-Library's documentation!
 ================================================

 Contents: